dragonchain/dragonchain/README.md

 If you want to send or provision a transaction:

-#### To provision a subscription transaction:
+#### To provision a subscription smart contract transaction:

 ```cd scripts/```

 ```sudo ./provisiontx.sh```

-Notes on provisioning subscription transactions:
+Notes on provisioning subscription smart contract transactions:

 Template: